-For more information contact Mary Scott of RSPB.
+For more information contact the RSPB Ham Wall Office.
 Email email@example.com or phone 01458 860494

 Once the historic reconstructions are completed activities relating to archaeology, history and heritage will be run by the South West Heritage Trust at the Avalon Marshes Centre.
 In the meantime, the Trust may be able to lay on activities elsewhere.
 Email firstname.lastname@example.org or phone 01823 278805